skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Actually, now that I've written this I think I've made a good case for faking dice rolls.
-If I had to cheat, it would have been better to let Vormoth bust out his lighning but then make sure his damage roll was low enough that it wouldn't kill the target.
+If I had to cheat, it would have been better to let Vormoth bust out his lightning but then make sure his damage roll was low enough that it wouldn't kill the target.
 That would have been a better choice than what I did.
 It would have driven home the point to the players, "this could have killed you".